What Size AC Unit Do I Need?

 - Local climate: The peak temperatures your system must combat.

-Understanding AC Ratings: BTUs, SEER2, and EER2
+What Do AC Ratings Like BTUs, SEER2, and EER2 Mean?

 What is a BTU?

-- Higher BTU: Greater cooling power.
+- Higher BTU: Indicates greater cooling power and capacity.

 What are SEER2 and EER2?